-Management recorded out-of-period adjustments during the current fiscal year that resulted in net reductions of net income of \$1.4 million.
-The adjustments primarily related to correction of operations and maintenance expense and stock compensation expense.
+Management recorded out-of-period adjustments during the current fiscal year that resulted in an increase of net income of \$5 million.
+The adjustments primarily related to correction of a \$9 million error in income taxes, partially offset by errors in operations and maintenance expense.
 Management concluded that the impact of recording these adjustments was not material to the current fiscal year or any prior period.

-The Company has evaluated subsequent events and transactions through July 18, 2014, the date of issuance of these financial statements, and concluded that there were no events or transactions that require adjustment to or disclosure in the financial statements as of and for the year ended March 31, 2014.
+The Company has evaluated subsequent events and transactions through July 17, 2015, the date of issuance of these financial statements, and concluded that there were no events or transactions that require adjustment to, or disclosure in, the financial statements as of and for the year ended March 31, 2015.